All Episodes

 Is that common practice?

-Well, no, that's a that's a great question.
+Well, no, that's a great question.

 If you have the judge decide, then the judge can make those credibility findings.

-I mean, you can make those arguments And let whoever the trio fact would be.
+I mean, you can make those arguments and let whoever the triofact would be.

-What is the word La Rasa mean?
+What does the word La Rasa mean?

 Race.

-Now there is the National Council of La Rasa, which is the advocacy group.
+There is the National Council of La Rasa, which is the advocacy group.

 Isn't that true?

-Now I don't know.
+Now, I don't know.

 But Francisco, why would that be problematic?

-If if uh you know, I I'm Latino American, why would that be problematic if I wanted to join something that had Latino in it?
+Why would that be problematic if I wanted to join something that had Latino in it?

-Well, the only thing is the National Council of La Rasa is very extreme and while they're not affiliated, one has to wonder why they're using the same name.
+Well, the only thing is the National Council of La Rasa is very extreme, and while they're not affiliated, one has to wonder why they're using the same name.

 Oh, I don't think it has any connection.

-I don't think it hasn't, but again we don't even know if he was put on there as a federal district judge the Hispanic as a honorary member or orange.
+And we don't even know if he was put on there as a federal district judge, a Hispanic, as an honorary member or not.

-Well the judge in the case was born in Indiana.
+Well, the judge in the case was born in Indiana.

 In other words, is Donald Trump in this case being treated unfairly?